 How do you clean and maintain stainless counters?

 Above: In a kitchen by Murphy Burnham & Buttrick, the architects used a very fine brush-finished stainless.
-While pleasing to the eye, the finish requires regular maintenance–the owners apply an aerosol stainless steel cleaner with a cotton cloth–to keep it fingerprint-free and polished.
-Take a tour and hear from the architects about the Twice-Designed Loft.
-Image by Ty Cole.
+While pleasing to the eye, the finish requires regular maintenance—the owners apply an aerosol stainless steel cleaner with a cotton cloth—to keep it fingerprint-free and polished.
+Take a tour and hear from the architects about The Twice-Designed New York Loft.
+Photograph by Ty Cole.

 How much do stainless steel countertops cost?

 Not a budget choice, stainless steel countertops run between $75 and $150 per square foot installed.
 Prices vary depending on site-specific needs, the level of customization, your location, and the gauge of the stainless sheeting used.
 This is comparable to quality natural stone counters and more expensive than butcher block.